48 Room Organization Ideas

 A great idea is to look for places where you can naturally build a shelf or two into your home.
 A cut-out or notch in your wall is a natural place where you can insert a set of shelves.
 Now you have new storage without taking away from your living space.

 One of the most popular methods for keeping a mudroom organized is to use cubbies.
 This gives every family member their own space to store their belongings.
 A great idea is to hang hooks on the wall.
-This gives people a place to hang their coat or bag.
+This gives people a place to hang their coats or bags.

 Then consider mounting cabinets on the upper part of the wall.
 Closet cabinets can hide belongings, but bins can look beautiful too.
 This gives people a place to put gloves, hats, or scarves.